Pylons/pyramid/docs/narr/introduction.rst

-*Simplicity*: :mod:`repoze.bfg` attempts to be a *"pay only for what you eat"* framework in which you can be productive quickly with partial knowledge, in contrast to *"pay up front for what anyone might eventually want to eat"* frameworks, which tend to expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to get your application written, and we try to keep the core set of concepts you need to understand to a minimum.
+*Simplicity*: :mod:`repoze.bfg` attempts to be a *"pay only for what you eat"* framework in which you can be productive quickly with partial knowledge.
+We contrast this with *"pay up front for what anyone might eventually want to eat"* frameworks, which tend to expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to get your application written, and we try to keep the core set of concepts you need to understand to a minimum.
-We've thrown out all the cruft.

 *Minimalism*: :mod:`repoze.bfg` provides only the very basics: *URL to code mapping*, *templating*, and *security*.
 There is not much more to the framework than these pieces: you are expected to provide the rest.

-*Documentation*: Because :mod:`repoze.bfg` is so minimal, it's relatively easy to keep its documentation up-to-date, which is helpful to bring new developers up to speed.
+*Documentation*: Because :mod:`repoze.bfg` is minimal, it's relatively easy to keep its documentation up-to-date, which is helpful to bring new developers up to speed.
 It's our goal that nothing remain undocumented about :mod:`repoze.bfg`.

 *Speed*: :mod:`repoze.bfg` is meant to be fast, capable of serving on the order of 100-1000 requests per second on today's commodity